bayescollab/GWATdocker/README.md

 - **Lighter images**: The Debian-based image `gw.base.deps` has been switched to the lighter Ubuntu base.
 APT packages are downloaded without their recommended installs and the cached lists are cleared after their installation.

-- **Updated software**: With Ubuntu 24.04 (noble), PIP is a bit more restrained now in order to avoid conflicts with software installed via APT.
+- **Updated software**: With Ubuntu >=24.04, PIP is a bit more restrained now in order to avoid conflicts with software installed via APT.
 A Python environment is now set up and added to `PATH` to handle 1) PIP packages and 2) BayesShip packages.

-- **Multi-stage builds**: Installing the code comes in two main stages: the building of the bse image, here referred to as `gwatubuntu`, and the installation of BayesShip and GWAT on top of this image.
+- **Multi-stage builds**: Installing the code comes in two main stages: the building of the base image, here referred to as `gwatubuntu`, and the installation of BayesShip and GWAT on top of this image.
 These two codes are handled in separate stages.
 See their installation below.

 ## Installation